sudomesh/mounting/README.md

 * *Again, do not create a hole in the roof.*
 * Be sure to properly seal any penetrations with liberal application of caulk.
 If the weather is wet, use a quick-setting caulk.

+* Do you need chimney mount?
+Here's instructions on how to install them, https://support.channelmaster.com/hc/en-us/articles/200383775-Installing-a-Chimney-Mount-CM3080-

 ## Flashing Routers

 * Always flash the routers prior to getting on site.
 If possible, run `makenode` prior to getting on site.